MattyOL/Future_Forest-Project-1/README.md

 # Logo and Navigation Bar
 The logo and navigation bar is located across all pages ,The navigation menu brings you to the correct page when clicked, too return back to home-page you can also click the logo across all pages.
-The logo has a hoover effect for making it easier for the user to understand that its clickable, Too make the website more responsive on the bavigation on smaller mobile devices i used w3shools and used code to help with this.
+The logo has a hoover effect for making it easier for the user to understand that its clickable, Too make the website more responsive on the navigation on smaller mobile devices i used w3shools to make the hover effect and used code to help with this.